dwt/pyexpect/HACKING.md

     - look at sys.settrace and debugger functionality how to do this
 - catch up to unittest.Testcase and implement stuff like assertWarns, assertLogs, assertMultiLineEqual
 - Generate diffs everywhere to make output more readable
+- rework documentation from my talk at berlin.python.pizza